 However, British commentator Afua Hirsch suggested that when Harry marries Markle it would “change Britain’s relationship with race” forever.

-“Don’t underestimate the symbolism of a royal marriage," she wrote in The Guardian this week.
+“Don’t underestimate the symbolism of a royal marriage," she wrote in The Guardian.
 "From now on, it will be impossible to argue that being black is somehow incompatible with being British.”

 But while Akpan said she recognized the enormity of having a woman of color as a member of the royal family, she didn’t think it would have much bearing on black people living in the U.K.